→ ZUR DEUTSCHEN KURSBESCHREIBUNG

 “Memory Cloth” is a textile workshop that invites participants to transform fragments of their own history into a conscious act of remembrance.
-Participants work with pieces of fabric that carry personal memories - heirloom textiles or materials marked by the passage of time - and use them to create their own “memory cloth”.
+Participants work with pieces of fabric that carry memories - heirloom textiles, heirloom textiles, worn garments or fabric marked by the passage of time - and use them to create their own “memory cloth”.
+Materials are provided, and participants are warmly encouraged to bring lightweight fabrics of their own.

 Course Instructor

-The artist Dörte Bundt has been working internationally as a textile instructor for over ten years.
+Dörte Bundt has been working as a textile artist and educator for over ten years.
 After training as a jewelry designer in Sydney, she deepened her textile practice from 2015 onward focusing on macramé, weaving, Jogakbo, and natural dyeing.
 Her work has been presented in exhibitions, workshops, and artist residencies in Mexico, Italy, Switzerland, Montenegro, the USA, and Germany.

 Date: Sat, June 13, 2:00–6:00 PM (4hrs)